Daily life skills

 Occupational therapy for daily life skills

-An occupational therapist identifies limitations with functioning and designs a treatment plan aimed at maximizing independence and responsibility for daily activities.
-An occupational therapist aims to develop psycho-social competence in a client by teaching them constructive behaviour about well-being.
+An occupational therapist identifies limitations with functioning and designs a treatment plan aimed at maximising independence and responsibility for daily activities.
+An Occupational therapist aims to develop psycho-social competence in a client by teaching them constructive behaviour about well-being.

 In case of temporary deficits an Occupational therapist identifies a patient's limitations and teaches them skills necessary to return to independence.
 However in case of permanent deficits or limitations a therapist teaches the client new methods and skills to cope with these limitations or introduces the use of adaptive equipment.

-- Understanding the environment:Therapist understands the impact of the environment on children and develops strategies that can help a child cope better in the environments they have a difficulty in or they find challenging.
+An occupational therapist understands the impact of the environment on children and develops strategies that can help a child cope better in the environments they have a difficulty in or they find challenging